Clever and fun bunk bed concepts that kids will adore

 Bunk beds of a typical size wouldn't fit in this room.
 To make more room for train tracks and tea parties, the owners had them shrunken and fitted with cabinets on either side.

 Evoke is responsible for the chic custom bunk bed and storage unit featured here.
 This rug was purchased from Heal's.
-Bobo Kids' Flying Stork illustrations are by Tamar Mogendorff.
+Bobo Kids' Flying Stork was designed by artist Tamar Mogendorff.
 The Conran Shop is the source for the Eames Elephant.

 11: Seafaring Moods

 The bunk bed's white paint job, shiplap wall, blue and white bedding, and brass wall lights give it a decidedly nautical vibe.
-The end result is very beachy and summery, making it ideal for a beach-themed bedroom or a vacation home by the sea.
+The end result is very beachy and light, making it ideal for a summer bedroom or a house near the water.

 (Photo by: The Future)